dali99/dandellion-xyz/content/pages/about.md

 ## University

-After I moved to Trondheim I joined Drift at [Programvareverkstedet](https://www.pvv.ntnu.no/), where we maintain an extremely large amount of legacy infrastructure (Our DNS-server is a MicroVAX II from 1985) - But also have a lot of fun!
+After I moved to Trondheim I joined Drift at <span about="wd:Q113262282" property="foaf:member" resource="http://dandellion.xyz/about#me">[Programvareverkstedet](https://www.pvv.ntnu.no/)</span>, where we maintain an extremely large amount of legacy infrastructure (Our DNS-server is a MicroVAX II from 1985) - But also have a lot of fun!
 I've held a course in NixOS and managed to convert a fair few to using nix for their projects.
-I've bevome Drift's coordinator, and am responsible for our matrix-server.
+I've become Drift's coordinator, and am responsible for our matrix-server.

 I had a brief stint with [hackerspace-ntnu](https://www.hackerspace-ntnu.no/), [AbelLAN](https://abakus.no/pages/grupper/49-abellan), and am a member of [Omega Verksted](https://www.omegav.ntnu.no/)